TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ### Deleting Node Groups
 Select a node group to delete from the list of node groups, and click **Delete Node Groups** and it is deleted.
 It takes about 5 minutes to delete a node group; more time may be required depending on the node group status.

+All nodes in a node group are deleted in the following order:
+* If a node is part of a LoadBalancer-type service, its status is changed to INACTIVE within the LB. (this feature is supported in platform version 1.202602.0 or later)
+* The node is drained.
+* The node is deleted from the Kubernetes node resource.
+* The node is deleted from the instance level.

 <a id="nodegroup-scale-out"></a>
 ### Adding node to node group
 Nodes can be added to operating node groups.
 The current list of nodes will appear upon clicking the node list tab on the node group information query page.
 Nodes can be added by selecting the Add Node button and entering the number of nodes you want.